envire4mars/docker_image_development/README.md

 ```

 Or you can use a development environment which allows connections to running containers for example [this one](https://code.visualstudio.com/docs/remote/containers)

+The repository in which this example is based is [robot_remote_control](https://github.com/dfki-ric/robot_remote_control) you can use the repo as starting point for the develpment of the API on your end.

 ## Notes: